EV Real Range Calculation

 Intrigued?
 See the WLTP deep dive.

 Some EV owners take the mickey out of the WLTP – calling it things like “Way Less Than Predicted” or “We Like to Pretend”.
+So look to a more realistic estimation of range.

-The EVDB real range calculator (on the spec page of any EV model) – is a ‘rough’ estimator of real range.
+The EVDB real range calculator (on the spec page of any EV model) – is a rough estimator of real range.

 It takes generalised data from EV performance in different temperatures, and combines some rule-of-thumb stuff that’s come from observing and driving different EVs.

-How to use the real range tool
+How to use the real range calculator

 What is urban driving compared to highway driving?

-If all your driving, every day was on a state highway (or a motorway that wasn’t stuck in a traffic jam) — then you’d shift the slider all the way to the right.
+• If all your driving, every day was on a state highway (or a motorway that wasn’t stuck in a traffic jam) — then you’d shift the slider all the way to the right.

-If all your driving was down to the shops, and some cruising on an 80 km/h road – then you’d shift the slider to the left.
+• If all your driving was down to the shops, and some cruising on an 80 km/h road – then you’d shift the slider to the left.

 High speeds really do increase energy consumption in an EV.